culshoefer/codeCurriculum-gitbook/chapter1.md

 ```
 Please enter your friend's name!
 Bob
 Hello, Bob!
-I hope you are feeling good today.
+I hope you are feeling well today.
 ```
 3. While some calculations are fine, for bigger numbers, letting a computer do the work is much better (in fact, number crunching is very common in game design, when drawing complex shapes!).
 Write a program that takes two numbers (via `input()`) and adds them together!
 4. Write a program that takes one number and prints the square of the number.